 In addition to the general university requirements for admission to graduate studies (see the Admission to Graduate Study section for full details), the School of Nursing requires:

 - A bachelor’s degree with a major in nursing from a nationally accredited (NLN or CCNE) school;

 - Admission to the Graduate School at Wichita State University;

 - A cumulative grade point average of 3.000 or higher in the following area: the last 60 hours of nursing undergraduate coursework;

 - School of Nursing approval;

-- Coverage by professional liability insurance, in effect during practicums, in the minimum amount of $1/3 million individual/aggregate, to be renewed annually;
+- Coverage by professional and general liability insurance, in effect during practicums, in the minimum amount of $1/3 million individual/aggregate for each, to be renewed annually;

 - One year of nursing practice following professional licensure is highly recommended but not required;